openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS.rst

            shim-signed zfs-initramfs zsys

      **Note:** For a mirror or raidz topology, this step only installs GRUB on the first disk.
 The other disk(s) will be handled later.
+For some reason, grub-efi-amd64 does not prompt for ``install_devices`` here, but does after a reboot.

 #.
 Optional: Remove os-prober::